Psy-Fer/bedpull/docs/src/library.md

 `get_bam_reads` returns a `Vec<BamRead>`, where each element is a tuple `(name, sequence, quality_string, ref_start, ref_end, haplotype)`.
-The `sequence` field contains only the bases that fall within the requested region after the CIGAR walk — inserted bases are included, deleted bases are absent.
+The `sequence` field contains only the bases that fall within the requested region after the CIGAR
+walk: inserted bases are included, deleted bases are absent.

 ## Example 2: CIGAR coordinate math with get_read_cuts